 Dr Manolis Fanto

 Researchers at King’s College London are investigating new mechanisms of nerve cell death and the role this might play in frontotemporal dementia

-Over 850,000 people in the UK live with dementia.
+There are almost one million people in the UK living with dementia.
 Nerve cell death and a loss of brain tissue during disease are the ultimate cause of the symptoms of dementia.
 We don’t yet understand all of the processes that cause nerve cells to die.